threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_details.md

 #### [Reservation.Result](provisiond.md#Result)

 A result is used by a 0-OS node to add a response to a reservation.
-This result can inform users if an error occurred, or more commonly, it can relay back vital information such as the IP address of a container after it is started.
+This result could inform users if an error occurred, or more commonly, it could relay back vital information such as the IP address of a container after it is started.

 The result object has a `WorkloadId` field, which is used to map the result to the actual workload.
-With the workload request, the `NodeId` can be inspected, to get the nodes public key.
-The key can then be used to verify the signature of the data, proving that it is indeed this node which created the reply, and that the `DataJSON` (TODO:remove this field) has not been tampered with after it was created.
+With the workload request, the `NodeId` could be inspected, to get the nodes public key.
+The key could then be used to verify the signature of the data, proving that it is indeed this node which created the reply, and that the `DataJSON` (TODO:remove this field) has not been tampered with after it was created.